ylian/Instagram/README.md

 This is a demo project I made for the DevHouse Waterloo Meetup on Aug.
 25, 2014.
 The goal is to demonstrate the great power of using `JSExport` to build a new generation of hybrid apps.
 You can see my slides [here](http://slides.com/ylian).

 `JSExport` is Apple's new Objective-C to JavaScript bridge, but it's much more than that.
-It's a huge leap in developing hybrid apps --- apps that combile native technology with web technology, making use of each platform's strength.
+It's a huge leap in terms of developing hybrid apps --- apps that combile native technology with web technology, making use of each platform's strength.

-Previous Objective-C to JavaScript bridges require ugly hacks and convoluted code. `JSExport` changed all that.
+Previous Objective-C to JavaScript bridges require ugly hacks and tedious data type conversions. `JSExport` changed all that.
 There is almost no boilerplate code involved.
-An Objective-C class is automagically made available to the JavaScript runtime, and all the data structures are converted automatically for you.
+An Objective-C class is automagically made available to the JavaScript runtime, and data types are converted automatically for you.
 You can use the Objective-C class as if it's a regular JavaScript library.

 This opens up lots of possibilities.
-Apple has built amazing functionalities into iOS and OS X, and now all those functionalities are opened up to the JavaScript runtime.
+Apple has built amazing native technologies into iOS and OS X, and now all those native functionalities are right at your fingertips, and super easy to use.

-In this demo, I created a simple clone of the Instagram image filter view, using `CIImage` filter on the native side, and just 50 lines of JavaScript to render the UI.
-To keep things simple, I didn't use any web framework, just a little bit jQuery.
+In this demo, I created a simple clone of the Instagram image filter view, using `CIImage` filters from the native side, and just 50 lines of JavaScript to render the UI.
+To keep things simple, I didn't use any web framework, just a little bit of jQuery.

 Here is a screenshot of the app.

 ![Screenshot](http://github.com/ylian/Instagram/screenshot.png)